 DNA Tests

-The University of California Davis Veterinary Genetics Laboratory provides “peace of mind” DNA analysis for missing pet cases.
-In order to do this, you will need a sample of your lost pet’s DNA to be matched with DNA from the animal remains that you found.
-For more information, visit their website.
+The University of California Davis Veterinary Genetics Laboratory provides "peace of mind" DNA analysis for missing pet cases.
+In order to do this, you will need a sample of your lost pet's DNA to be matched with DNA from the animal remains that you found.
+For more information, check out the Frequently Asked Questions on their website.

 Fur Analysis